Priority Sector Lending Certificates: Expiry

 All Priority Sector Lending Certificates will expire by the end of the financial year.
 The same underlying priority sector loan which is outstanding in the next financial year, like any new priority sector loan, will be considered towards calculating the Priority Sector Lending Certificates in case the priority sector lending target is exceeded.

 Rewards and Penalties

 "To the extent of shortfall in the achievement of target, banks may be required to invest in RIDF (Rural infrastructure development fund)/other funds as hitherto."
 Penalties are as essential as the carrot (of allowing banks to stay away from direct lending and taking credit risk in the priority sector; compensating those banks that exceed their priority sector lending target) and so the "carrot should be flanked by the stick."

 Different from a cap and trade system

-Priority Sector Lending certificates have similarities with a cap and trade systems like Carbon Credits.
+Priority Sector Lending certificates have similarities with cap and trade systems like Carbon Credits.
 The similarities include: system level target and tradable nature of the credits.
 A major difference between Priority Sector Lending Certificates and carbon credits is in the nature of the targets: lending versus a negative externality (environmental pollution).
 The targets in the case of Priority Sector Lending Certificates are a floor and not a cap.